zazukoians/content-replace-proxy/README.md

 With a `config.js` file in the current working directory you can start it as follows:

     docker run --rm -v `pwd`/config.js:/usr/src/app/config.js crproxy

+## Per-built version

+A pre-built version is available on the Docker Hub Repositories as `zazukoians/content-replace-proxy`.
+It is recommended to use this image as base image for custom configurations.